evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 ## Infotainment

 One type of sound system is available for the Honda e:Ny1.
-With the , you get NULL amplifier channels and NULL speakers with a max system output of  watts.
+With the , you get NULL speakers with a max system output of  watts.

 ## Lights